voltrevo/ValueScript/README.md

 - Mutating imported variables
 - Reference semantics
 - Mutating captured variables
+- "Everything is an object"
+  - Properties cannot be set on non-objects like arrays and functions
+  - `new Number()` throws a `TypeError` instead of creating a non-primitive number-like thing
 - The `with` keyword
 - utf16-based operations on native strings
   - (But see `jsˋˋ` workaround in not-yet section)